kanishka-linux/kawaii-player/README.md

 9 : volume down

-a : change aspect ratio (works with mpv: default aspect is 16:9 for mpv)
+a : change aspect ratio (works with mpv)

 for mplayer set aspect in ~/.mplayer/config, all the properties of the mplayer global config file will be taken by the internal mplayer.